 Kore’s literary activism is made up of transformative justice programs that provoke and inspire empathy.
 Our work is expressed through a wide range of efforts, including public readings, performances, screenings, interactive dialogues, exhibits, story-telling, cross cultural/cross generational interviews and articles, youth education, radio stories, artistic collaborations with musicians and dancers, international writing contests, innovative literacy projects, panels, artists in the classrooms, and forums for public discussion among non-traditional audiences.

-to provoke and inspire empathy. . .
+to provoke and inspire change. . .

 To encourage an exchange of ideas we reach out into every community; we offer curriculum notes, post-performance interaction, online documentation and mapping, and we invite diverse communities of writers, artists, and thinkers to join us in our community conversations, offering partial scholarships and student pricing for our events.
 The Press also promotes local talent by employing students, poets, readers, artists and writers.

-Kore Press and Justice Programming
+Kore Press Institute and Justice Programming

 Tracie Morris—Talks Back 2017